 Mission, approach and values

-For more than 35 years, the mandate of the Piamp (project for interventions with minor prostitutes) has been to lend an empathetic ear and offer support and guidance to people between the ages of 12 and 25 who exchange or are at risk of exchanging sexual services for any form of compensation.
+For 40 years, the mandate of the PIaMP (project for interventions with minor prostitutes) has been to lend an empathetic ear and offer support and guidance to people between the ages of 12 and 25 who exchange or are at risk of exchanging sexual services for any form of compensation.
 Our services are intended not only for young people, but for their friends and family members and for professionals wanting support for their interventions.

 Excerpted from the Piamp’s letters patent, 1982: